Wasabi-Bytes/AI-Modeling-of-F1-Driver-Pace-in-an-Equal-Car-Scenario/README.md

-# Equal-Car F1 Driver Pace Modeling
+# EqualGrid F1 2025 Simulation

 **What if every F1 driver raced the same car?**
 This project estimates each driver’s **underlying pace** (independent of constructor) and replays an **equal-car race** in two modes: